mohamedsidry/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - echo {a..z}{a..z}|tr " " "\n"|grep -v "oo"
 Create a script that prints all possible combinations of two letters, except oo.
+- printf "%.2f" $NUM | sort
+prints a number with two decimal places, followed by a new line.